 You know when you set an alarm the night before, and when it goes off in the morning you climb your way out of bed, even if it is reluctantly, right after it goes off instead of rolling over to hit the snooze button?
 Or maybe during your day you have a bit of a mental battle with yourself about whether to “force” yourself to go to the gym or put some time into something productive.
 Although there is a number of different things that can contribute to success, self-discipline is literally everything.

 So, as much I love writing things that can engage and educate others, this is just as much for me as it is for you.
-When I am being completely honest with myself, I am not exactly where I want to be in life when it comes to some of my career goals, my dreams and aspirations or even with personal struggles like health and fitness.
+When I am being completely honest with myself, I am not exactly where I want to be in life when it comes to some of my career goals, my dreams, and aspirations or even with personal struggles like health and fitness.
 And when I meditate on it long enough, I always conclude with the idea that it is my fault and my perception about what it truly takes to be successful is lacking in some ways.

 Self-discipline Begins & Ends With You

-One of the first steps to establishing good self-discipline is to create and maintain positive perspective.
-If you are insecure in who you are or wary about the person you want to become, you probably will never make it to the end of your goals or it will take what feels like an eternity to get there.
+One of the first steps to establishing good self-discipline is to create and maintain a positive perspective.
+If you are insecure about who you are or wary about the person you want to become, you probably will never make it to the end of your goals or it will take what feels like an eternity to get there.

 It’s good to begin by making a list of the character qualities you want to strive for and then figuring out what you need to change or alter about yourself and your perspective to achieve them.
 For example, I have found that over the years I have been someone who lacks patience and the ability to simply let things go.
 Issues with this has come up in everything from past jobs I’ve had to basic social interactions with friends and family.
 So I began to study ideas and philosophies to help get me to that alternative perspective.